ExpressGateway/express-gateway.io/_pages/documentation-guide.md

 - policies
 - pipelines

-Each section declares global named entities.
+Each section declares globally named entities.
 These entities are then referenced within the pipeline section.

 #### http
 The http section is used to configure HTTP.
 Express Gateway will listen on  the specified port for HTTP requests.